RichardDooling/Entertainment_Law/First_Amendment-Violence/First_Amendment-Violence.md

 Both ends are legitimate, but when they affect First Amendment rights they must be pursued by means that are neither seriously underinclusive, nor seriously overinclusive.
 See [*Church of Lukumi Babalu Aye, Inc. v.
-Hialeah,* (S.Ct.
-1993)](http://scholar.google.com/scholar_case?case=975414503455261754).
+Hialeah,*](http://scholar.google.com/scholar_case?case=975414503455261754) (US 1993).
 As a means of protecting children from portrayals of violence, the legislation is seriously underinclusive, not only because it excludes portrayals other than video games, but also because it permits a parental or avuncular veto.
 And as a means of assisting concerned